alexandrebobkov/CanadianPayroll/docs/source/introduction.rst

 practitioners must also be able to communicate payroll information to all stakeholders.

-- Payroll is the process of paying employees in exchange for the services they perform.
+- **Payroll** is the process of paying employees in exchange for the services they perform.

-- Legislation refers to laws enacted by a legislative body.
+- **Legislation** refers to laws enacted by a legislative body.
 In Canada there are many legislative sources that payroll practitioners must comply with at two separate levels ─ the federal and the provincial/territorial governments.
 Later in the chapter we will explore the compliance requirements for the various pieces of legislation from these sources.

+- **Compliance** is the observance of official requirements.
+For payroll practitioners, this means performing payroll functions according to federal and provincial/territorial legislative and non-governmental stakeholder requirements.